violafanfani/violafanfani.github.io/_pages/cv.md

 * __Other__: Git, Latex, Photoshop, Illustrator

 ## Teaching
+* 2021 - Invited Instructor "Primer on Bayesian modelling", SynBio Society, Edinburgh, UK.

-* 2019 – Tutor on Next Generation Sequencing for "Tools for Synthetic Biology".
+* 2019 & 2020 – Tutor on Next Generation Sequencing for "Tools for Synthetic Biology".
  The University of Edinburgh.
-* 2019 – Invited instructor.
+* 2019 & 2021 – Invited instructor.
 "Analytics & Data Science Summer School 2019”.
   IADS, University of Essex, UK.
 Course title: "Learning from Small Data"
 * 2018 – Teaching and Lab Assistant at the University of Essex for the PGR introductory course "CSEE Bootcamp".